 - Encourage kids to drink water instead of sugary drinks throughout the day, including snack time.
-Soda, energy drinks and sports drinks are a major source of added sugar and calories, and most do not meet the USDA's Smart Snacks in School standards which cover all snacks that are sold in schools for immediate consumption during the school day. - 1% low-fat/fat-free milk is a nutritious choice that helps kids get the nutrients they need. - Juices (100%) also provide important nutrients, but choose smaller servings (half-cup) or dilute with water.
+Soda, energy drinks and sports drinks are a major source of added sugar and calories, and most do not meet the USDA's Smart Snacks in School standards.
+Make sure that students have easy access to water fountains and dispensers throughout the school, and ensure that they are clean and properly maintained. - 1% low-fat/fat-free milk is a nutritious choice that helps kids get the nutrients they need. - Juices (100%) also provide nutrients, but fresh fruit is preferable because it provides dietary fiber and less sugar than juice.
+If you offer juice, provide smaller servings (half-cup) or dilute with water.
+If you offer juice, limit it to 8oz or less (7-18 years).
+This follows AAP recommendations.

-The American Heart Association recommends that children and teens consume less than 25 grams or 6 teaspoons of "added sugars" a day and drink no more than 8 ounces of sugary beverages a week.
+The American Heart Association recommends that children

+and teens consume less than 25 grams or 6 teaspoons

+of "added sugars" a day and drink no more than 8 ounces

+of sugary beverages a week.3